AlessandroGnutti/SBGFTs/README.md

 TITLE
 --------------------
-{Symmetry-based Graph fourier transforms: are they optimal for image compression?
+Symmetry-based Graph fourier transforms: are they optimal for image compression?

 BRIEF DESCRIPTION OF THE PROJECT